JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

-We now prove that any tree $T$ as in the statement is a \Z{}-JSJ tree.
-Let $T_{\mathcal{Z}_{\max}}$ be the canonical \Z{}-JSJ tree guaranteed to exist by Proposition \ref{prop:RGZmaxJSJ}.
-As this is a \Z{}-tree, if $e$ is an edge incident to an elementary vertex $v$ of $T_{\mathcal{Z}_{\max}}$ then $G_e=G_v$.
-Therefore, we can slide an orbit of elementary vertex of $T_{\mathcal{Z}_{\max}}$ into an orbit of adjacent vertices (so on the level of $T_{\mathcal{Z}_{\max}}/G$, slide a single elementary vertex into an adjacent vertex), and the resulting tree is still a \Z{}-JSJ tree of $G$.
-As there are finitely many orbits of elementary vertices of $T_{\mathcal{Z}_{\max}}$, this process terminates at a tree $T_{JSJ}$ which has no elementary vertices.
-There are then two options: either $T_{JSJ}$ consists of a single rigid vertex, or $T_{JSJ}$ contains at least one edge.
-If $T_{JSJ}$ consists of a single rigid vertex then then the whose group $G$ is elliptic in every \Z{}-splitting of $G$, and therefore $G$ has no \Z{}-splittings, contradicting the existence of the tree \Z{}-tree $T$ which has an edge.
-Therefore, $T_{JSJ}$ contains an edge, so is as in the statement, and so by the above $T_{JSJ}/G$ consists of a single rigid vertex and a single loop edge.
-As $T_{JSJ}$ is universally-\Z{} elliptic, it is elliptic with respect to $T$, and so there exists a refinement $\hat{T}_{JSJ}$ of $T_{JSJ}$ which dominates $T$ and such that every edge stabiliser of $T$ contains an edge stabiliser of $\hat{T}_{JSJ}$ \cite[Proposition 2.2]{Guirardel2017JSJ}, and moreover this tree is itself a \Z{}-tree \cite[Discussion following Definition 9.25]{Guirardel2017JSJ}.
-However, we have already seen that $T_{JSJ}$ has no flexible vertices, so as $\hat{T}_{JSJ}$ is a refinement of $T_{JSJ}$ it is obtained by adding elementary vertices to $T_{JSJ}$.
-Therefore, as $T_{JSJ}$ and $\hat{T}_{JSJ}$ are both \Z{}-trees, the edge stabilisers of $\hat{T}_{JSJ}$ are precisely the edge stabilisers of $T_{JSJ}$, and therefore every edge stabiliser of $T$ contains an edge stabiliser of $T_{JSJ}$.
-As these edge stabilisers are \Z{}, it follows that edge stabilisers of $T$ are edge stabilisers of $T_{JSJ}$, and so $T$ is universally \Z{}-elliptic.
-Then $T$ is elliptic with respect to $T_{JSJ}$, so as above but with $T$ and $T_{JSJ}$ swapped we obtain a refinement $\hat{T}$ of $T$ which dominates $T_{JSJ}$ and which is a \Z{}-tree.
-Now, every edge stabiliser of $\hat{T}$ fixes an edge of $T$ or of $T_{JSJ}$ \cite[Proposition 2.2]{Guirardel2017JSJ}, and so as $\hat{T}$ is a \Z{}-tree every edge stabiliser is equal to an edge stabiliser of one of these two trees, and therefore $\hat{T}$ is universally \Z{}-elliptic.
-As it dominates $T_{JSJ}$, we have that $\hat{T}$ is a \Z{}-JSJ tree, and so contains a single non-elementary vertex.
-As $\hat{T}$ is a refinement of $T$ across \Z{}-subgroups, this means that $T$ itself is a \Z{}-JSJ tree, as required.
+We now prove that the tree $T$ is a \ZC{}-JSJ tree.
+Let $T_{\mathcal{Z}_{\max}}$ be the canonical \ZC{}-JSJ tree guaranteed to exist either by Proposition \ref{prop:RGZmaxJSJ}, if $G$ is \CSA{}, or by existing theory otherwise \cite[Proposition 9.30]{Guirardel2017JSJ}.
+As every vertex of $T$ is rigid, every vertex stabiliser $G_v$, $v\in V(T)$, is universally \ZC{}-elliptic, and hence elliptic in $T_{\mathcal{Z}_{\max}}$.
+Therefore, $T$ dominates $T_{\mathcal{Z}_{\max}}$.
+As $T_{\mathcal{Z}_{\max}}$ dominates every universally \ZC{}-elliptic tree, it follows that $T$ also dominates every universally \ZC{}-elliptic tree.
+To see that $T$ is a universally \ZC{}-elliptic tree, consider again the tree $T_{\mathcal{Z}_{\max}}$.
+As this is a \ZC{}-tree, if $e$ is an edge incident to an elementary vertex $v$ of $T_{\mathcal{Z}_{\max}}$ then $G_e=G_v$.
+Therefore, we can slide an orbit of elementary vertices of $T_{\mathcal{Z}_{\max}}$ into an orbit of adjacent vertices (so on the level of $T_{\mathcal{Z}_{\max}}/G$, slide a single elementary vertex into an adjacent vertex), and the resulting tree is still a \ZC{}-JSJ tree of $G$, and has the same non-elementary vertex stabilisers as $T_{\mathcal{Z}_{\max}}$.
+As there are finitely many orbits of elementary vertices of $T_{\mathcal{Z}_{\max}}$, this process terminates at an essential \ZC{} tree $S$ (essential as it has no elementary vertices).
+As $T_{\mathcal{Z}_{\max}}$ is universally \ZC{}-elliptic and as $S$ has vertex stabilisers precisely the non-elementary vertex stabilisers of $T_{\mathcal{Z}_{\max}}$, we have that $S$ is also universally \ZC{}-elliptic.
+There are then two options: either $S/G$ consists of a single rigid vertex, or $S/G$ contains at least one edge.
+If $S/G$ consists of a single rigid vertex then the whole group $G$ is elliptic in every \ZC{}-splitting of $G$, and therefore $G$ has no \ZC{}-splittings, contradicting the existence of the \ZC{}-tree $T$ which has an edge.
+Therefore, $S$ contains an edge, so is as in the statement, and so by the above $S/G$ consists of a single rigid vertex and a single loop edge.
+As $S$ is universally-\ZC{} elliptic, it is elliptic with respect to $T$, and so there exists a tree $\hat{S}$ (called a ``standard refinement'' of $S$ \cite[Definition 2.5]{Guirardel2017JSJ}) such that every edge stabilizer of $T$ contains an edge stabilizer of $\hat{S}$ \cite[Proposition 2.2.(iii)]{Guirardel2017JSJ}, and moreover this tree is itself a \ZC{}-tree \cite[Discussion following Definition 9.25]{Guirardel2017JSJ}.
+These facts combine to give us that every edge stabilizer of $T$ \emph{is} an edge stabilizer of $\hat{S}$.
+Now, the tree $S$ can be obtained from $\hat{S}$ by collapsing certain edges to points \cite[Proposition 2.2.1]{Guirardel2017JSJ}.
+This means that the vertex groups of $S$ have graph-of-groups decompositions coming from their actions on $\hat{S}$, but as the only vertex in $S/G$ is rigid, these decompositions must be trivial.
+Since every vertex group of $S$ is contained in some vertex group of $T$, we see that the edges collapsed in this procedure have necessarily the same stabilisers as at least one of their endpoints, and so the collapsing does not change the set of edge stabilisers.
+It follows that edge stabilisers of $\hat{S}$ correspond precisely to edge stabilisers of $S$.
+Therefore, every edge stabilizer of $T$ is an edge stabilizer of $S$.
+As $S$ is universally \ZC{}-elliptic, $T$ is universally \ZC{}-elliptic.
+Hence, $T$ is a \ZC{}-JSJ tree, as required